alfonsobries/react-use-form/README.md

 import useForm from '@alfonsobries/react-use-form';
 ```

 2. Initialize your form by passing the form state to the hook function.
-You can use the form.attributes directly to read the state and use the form API to manage the values and the errors.
+You can use the form attributes directly to read the state and use the form API to manage the values and the errors.

 ```jsx
 function MyComponent() {